xmartlabs/xmartlabs.github.io/_posts/2018-11-27-how-NFC-can-help-improve-your-business.md

 ### Easy and enjoyable interactions

-Skylanders it's a game that uses NFC interaction between devices to get the user experience to the next level, adding NFC chips to figures, making the game more appeal to its users.
+Skylanders is a game that uses NFC interaction between devices to get the user experience to the next level.
+By adding NFC chips to action figures, they make the game more appealing to its users.

 <img width="100%" src="/images/how-nfc-can-help-improve-your-business/skylanders-items.jpg" />
 <br />